 My grandfather owned a Gladstone bag - a robust, leather hand held case with stainless steel locks and rings for a shoulder strap.
-In the 21 years I knew, this Gladstone bag was a recognizable fixture, a mark of the man if you will, which he took to work with him every night of his 40+ year career with the State Electricity Commission in Victoria, Australia.
+In the 21 years I knew him, this Gladstone bag was a recognizable fixture - a mark of the man if you will - which he took to work with him every night of his 40+ year career with the State Electricity Commission in Victoria, Australia.

-Whenever I went to visit Nana and Pa, this Gladstone bag would always be in the same place, down by the fridge in the kitchen of their Langford Street home, ready and waiting for him.
-And on the nights he was on duty, it would be duly prepared ,a packed meal placed inside for him by my Nana along with his toiletries, tooth brush and paste, a stainless steel comb, his wallet and keys and off he would go to work as a night watchman.
+Whenever I went to visit Nana and Pa, this Gladstone bag would always be in the same place - by the fridge in the kitchen of their Langford Street home - ready and waiting.
+And on the nights he was on duty, it would be duly packed - a meal placed inside for him by my Nana along with his toiletries, tooth brush and paste, a stainless steel comb, his wallet and keys.
+Off he would go to work as a night watchman.

 For years, I thought this Gladstone bag had been lost in the moves my grandparents made after Pa retired from the Commission in 1983.